mcrovella/transformer-math/L06-CausalModels.md

 $\text{Letter of Recommendation} = \{\mathrm{strong}, \mathrm{weak}\}$

 First, notice that even in this "simple" example, if we had to write a joint distribution, we would have to create a table with 48 entries.
-However, if we had this table, we would be able to answer any observational question (and marginalization).
+However, if we had this table, we would be able to answer any observational question (via marginalization and/or conditioning).

 Can we try to capture the same information more compactly?
-Unfortunately in general, we cannot, however, in the real world, we might be able to enforce some relations or restrictions to the variables!
+Unfortunately in general, we cannot.
+However, in the real world, we might be able to exploit some relations or restrictions to the variables!
 This is where graphical models helps us.

 ![](figures/L06_student_graph.png)